WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 ### Parsing the manifest section {#manifest-section}

 The "manifest" section records a single URL identifying the manifest of the bundle.
+The URL MUST refer to the one or more response(s) contained in the bundle itself.

 The bundle can contain multiple resources at this URL, and the client is expected to content-negotiate for the best one.
 For example, a client might select the one with an `accept` header of `application/manifest+json` ({{appmanifest}}) and an `accept-language` header of `es-419`.